 Your annual income is one factor that a lender considers when establishing a baseline for what you can afford to pay every month.
 When calculating you annual income, you should consider any money you receive on a regular basis, such as your salary or income from investments.
 It should include your income and your co-borrower’s income, if you’re buying a home jointly.

 How much debt you have directly affects how much house you can afford.
 When determining how much house you can afford, a good guideline to follow is the 36% rule.
-Your total monthly debts, including your projected mortgage payment, should not exceed more than 36% of your gross income.
+Your total monthly debts, including your projected mortgage payment, credit card payments, car loans, student loans, and child support, should not exceed more than 36% of your gross income.
 This is considered your debt-to-income (DTI) ratio.
 The lower your DTI, the more money you can borrow and the more options you have for loans.

 Once you input your information into our mortgage affordability calculator, we estimate the amount of house you can afford based on a DTI of 36%.
 If you want to increase your DTI, you can slide the bar to see how it affects the amount of house you can afford.
 Most loans require that your DTI doesn’t exceed 45%.